dinhhoang235/E-Commerce/README.md

 # E-Commerce Platform

 A modern, full-stack e-commerce application built with Django REST Framework backend and Next.js frontend, featuring comprehensive payment processing, user management, and administrative capabilities.
-The application is fully containerized with Docker for easy deployment and development.
+The application uses a production-ready architecture with **NGINX as a reverse proxy** and **Uvicorn as the ASGI server** for optimal performance.
+Fully containerized with Docker for easy deployment and development.

 ## 🚀 Key Features